• Ebook

 • Egg-Free Substitution - Egg substitutes can get complicated, but there really is no need to get special egg-free ingredients for cookies and most other baked goods.
 For 2 eggs, we substitute 2 tablespoons of potato starch with 6 tablespoons of water.
 This will give your cookies that traditional crispy outside and soft inside.
 Rather than mixing them ahead of time, I separated the starch and water into dry and wet ingredient categories respectively.

-• Best Gluten and Wheat-Free Flour - My personal favorite wheat and gluten-free flour for baking is Pamela's All Purpose 1-to-1 flour.
-It is a rice-based blend, vegan, and free of the top 9 allergens.
-Bob's Red Mill 1-to-1 flour is also rice-based and a great flour to use for this recipe.
+• Best Wheat and Gluten-Free Flour - My favorite wheat and gluten-free flour blend is Bob's Red Mill 1-to-1 Gluten-Free Baking Flour.
+It is a rice-flour-based blend, vegan, and free of the top 9 allergens.

 Ingredients Notes